-1 Party wall insulation
+1 Cavity wall insulation

-Party wall insulation, to fill the cavity of a wall separating a dwelling from another building with an insulating material, reduces heat loss; this will improve levels of thermal comfort, reduce energy use and lower fuel bills.
-The insulation material is pumped into the gap through small holes that are drilled into the party wall, and the holes are made good afterwards.
+Cavity wall insulation, to fill the gap between the inner and outer layers of external walls with an insulating material, reduces heat loss; this will improve levels of comfort, reduce energy use and lower fuel bills.
+The insulation material is pumped into the gap through small holes that are drilled into the outer walls, and the holes are made good afterwards.
 As specialist machinery is used to fill the cavity, a professional installation company should carry out this work, and they should carry out a thorough survey before commencing work to ensure that this type of insulation is suitable for this home and its exposure.
-They should also provide a guarantee for the work.
-This work has to comply with building regulations, including that installation will not adversely affect the performance of the existing wall in respect of noise transmission.
+They should also provide a guarantee for the work and handle any building standards issues.
 Further information about cavity wall insulation and details of local installers can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).